venus1344/rabbit-mq-consumer/README.md

 - The consumer will consume the messages from the RabbitMQ queue and decrypt them using the encryption key & secret.
 - The decrypted message will be processed by the `MetricsWorker` class.
 - The `MetricsWorker` class will store the metrics in Redis and PostgreSQL.
-- The `MetricsWorker` class will also send an email to the admin if the metrics exceed the threshold.

 The redis setup is not really up to standard, it was a quick attempt at trying things out.